Apollo Global Management Inc. (APO) upgraded Issued by Wall Street Gurus

-Apollo Global Management Inc. (NYSE:APO) went down by -4.06% from its latest closing price compared to the recent 1-year high of $81.07.
-The company’s stock price has collected 0.41% of gains in the last five trading sessions.
+Apollo Global Management Inc. (NYSE:APO) went down by -3.44% from its latest closing price compared to the recent 1-year high of $81.07.
+The company’s stock price has collected -6.36% of loss in the last five trading sessions.
 The Wall Street Journal reported on 03/11/22 that Apollo’s Approach for Publisher Pearson Is Rejected

 Is It Worth Investing in Apollo Global Management Inc. (NYSE :APO) Right Now?

-Apollo Global Management Inc. (NYSE:APO) scored a price-to-earnings ratio above its average ratio, recording 8.31 x from its present earnings ratio.
-Plus, the 36-month beta value for APO is at 1.61.
-Opinions of the stock are interesting as 9 analysts out of 15 who provided ratings for Apollo Global Management Inc. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 4 rated it as “hold,” and 0 as “sell.”
+Apollo Global Management Inc. (NYSE:APO) scored a price-to-earnings ratio above its average ratio, recording 7.78 x from its present earnings ratio.
+Plus, the 36-month beta value for APO is at 1.57.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse